 I train all of my dogs with voice and hand signals.
 I include hand signals from the start for three reasons:

-- It is a good reinforcement of the voice command and helps the puppy/dog focus if I am giving them both vocal and visual.
+- This is a good reinforcement of the voice command and helps the puppy/dog focus if I am giving them both vocal and visual.

 - It comes in very handy when I am in a public or loud place to not have to compete with the noise level.
 It is also handy if I am in a quiet area and I do not want to call attention to my dog by vocalizing commands.